csasl/yoga_app/README.md

 save on close, the save button must be clicked

--The sequence will reload automatically once the app is opened again, to check you can click the view sequence/ manage sequence button on the main menu to see all the loaded poses
+-The sequence will reload automatically once the app is opened again, to check you can click the view sequence/ manage sequence button on the main menu to see all the loaded poses.